Regionalization of the South Caucasus

 Thirdly, the war and several aspects of its aftermath in particular showed how local rivalries in the South Caucasus can link up with extra-regional rivalries, such as that between Iran and Israel, and arguably that between India and Pakistan.
 This introduces the real prospect that Armenia and Azerbaijan may become ‘proxies’ in wider rivalries.

 The result over the 2020-23 period was a chaotic, almost anarchic setting that could be described as ‘contested regionalization,’ whereby an effort by Russia to dominate the regionalization process was contested by both external actors (the European Union and the United States) and, in different ways, by both Azerbaijan and Armenia.
-Russia’s dominion unravelled throughout 2022-23, culminating in September 2023 with its abandonment of a 26-year policy to avoid making a choice in the Armenian-Azerbaijani conflict by standing down in the face of Azerbaijan’s military operation to retake Karabakh.
+Russia’s dominion unraveled throughout 2022-23, culminating in September 2023 with its abandonment of a 26-year policy to avoid making a choice in the Armenian-Azerbaijani conflict by standing down in the face of Azerbaijan’s military operation to retake Karabakh.

 Contemporary analyses of the current situation in the South Caucasus struggle to encompass the region’s frankly kaleidoscopic geopolitics with its myriad actors, fractures, and rivalries.
 What counter-forces can stall, stop, or even reverse the advance of regional fracture in the South Caucasus?
 Historically, the answer to this question is the emergence of a new hegemon or the reassertion of an old one.
 In 1917-21, an earlier interval of extreme fracture, it was Russia in a new incarnation as the Soviet Union that reasserted control over what was then referred to as Transcaucasia.
 In the late 1990s, it was the liberal international order that sought to transform the region through supporting transitions to democracy, market economies, and participatory peace processes.